 Are you realizing the full benefits of your CMMS investment?
 How well is your organization utilizing its CMMS?
 Is your maintenance software working for or against you?
-The best way to find answers to these questions is by performing an audit.
+The best way to find answers to these questions is by performing a CMMS audit.
 Audits reveal where you are, where you need to be, and how to get there.
 Audits also help you identify opportunities and ensure that your maintenance software is producing the data you need to make optimal decisions.

 A maintenance audit uncovers true problems with your maintenance system.
 However, an effective maintenance audit must also reveal the causes of problems with your CMMS programs or processes, so you can determine exactly what you need to change and fix it in order to improve performance.
 Whether you want to improve your current CMMS implementation or upgrade your CMMS software, it’s crucial to perform an audit.

 In order to perform a successful audit, you must establish a baseline for performance and then compare subsequent audits to that baseline to measure improvement in performance.
 This will help you determine the strengths and weaknesses of your current CMMS software system as well as continue to keep up with the evolution of your maintenance operations and hold down costs.
 By performing an audit, maintenance managers can continue to optimize the strengths of their CMMS programs and then analyze weaknesses and determine ways to improve upon them.